DS Automobiles: Formula E

 DS partnered with Sir Richard Branson's Virgin Racing team for the second season of the FIA Formula E Championship.
 The team competed under the title of DS Virgin Racing, and finished in third place in the 2015/16 season, and fourth in the 2016/17 season.

 For the 2018–19 Formula E Championship, DS moved to partner with Techeetah, ending its relationship with Virgin.
-The newly renamed DS Techeetah, using the DS E-Tense FE 19 powertrain, won both the drivers and teams championships with Jean-Eric Vergne becoming Formula E's first two time drivers champion.
+The newly renamed DS Techeetah, using the DS E-Tense FE 19 powertrain, won both the drivers and teams championships with Jean-Eric Vergne becoming Formula E's first two-time drivers champion.
 This feat was repeated in the following season with António Félix da Costa becoming driver's champion and DS Techeetah winning the teams title for 2019–20.

-The partnership with Techeetah ended at the end of the 2021–22 Formula E World Championship, with DS then partnering with Team Penske to create DS Penske from the 2022–23 season.
+The partnership with Techeetah ended at the end of the 2021–22 Formula E World Championship, with DS then partnering with Penske Autosport to create DS Penske from the 2022–23 season.